Who Was John B. Floyd?

-Floyd was reluctant to negotiate the surrender personally because he believed that Union officials might charge him with treason if they captured him.
+Floyd was reluctant to negotiate the surrender personally because he believed Union officials might charge him with treason if they captured him.
 His suspicions were possibly well-founded.
 Besides the allegations that he had inappropriately sent federal armaments to the South prior to the war, Floyd had also sworn an oath to the United States as the Secretary of War in 1857.
-Floyd feared that officials might consider the violation of his oath as a traitorous act, leading to a long prison sentence or even hanging.
-Thus, he chose to evade capture and fled during the night, turning command over to Pillow.
-Not wishing to accept responsibility for surrendering the fort and its garrison, Pillow also abandoned his men and escaped under cover of darkness, leaving the ignominious task of surrender to Buckner.
+Floyd feared officials might consider the violation of his oath as a traitorous act, leading to a long prison sentence or even hanging.
+Thus, he fled into the night, turning command over to Pillow.
+Not wishing to accept responsibility for surrendering the fort and its garrison, Pillow also abandoned his men and escaped under cover of darkness, leaving the ignominious task of surrendering Fort Donelson to Buckner.

 Dismissal from the Confederate Army